In Search Of Iguassu–Buenos Aires to Rio

 - Cross the Rio de la Plata by ferry to reach the shores of Uruguay.
 Explore Colonia’s unique culture, rich history and captivating architecture while you stroll down its cobble-stoned streets.
 We also travel to Montevideo, founded by the Spanish in 1726.
 Montevideo is the capital of Uruguay and is by far, the country's largest city.
 Over half of the population lives there (about 1 million) and the city dominates the commercial and cultural life of the nation.
 It's very lively and modern with many architecturally interesting buildings, yet the city also maintains a very quiet atmosphere.
 There are several good museums not to be missed, as well as some very good beaches just outside the city.
 In high season, accommodation in Colonia may be multi-share.
 Day 3 Travel: Buenos Aires to Colonia Approximate travel time: 1 hour by ferry Day 4 Travel: Colonia to Montevideo Approximate distance: 177 Km Approximate travel time: 2.5 hours

 - Today we travel by day through picturesque settlements and pastures finishing in our last Uruguayan stop—a local ranch, known in the region as an estancia.
 We spend a day at the estancia getting into rural life.
 Learn about the historical roots of the region, participate in the farming, go for a hike or horseback ride, or sit back and sip on the wines of the region as you take in local Uruguayan life.
 On the afternoon of Day 8, we head off for a long overnight journey to Iguassu Falls.
-Concordia to Puerto Iguazu Approximate distance: 868 Km Approximate travel time: 12 hours
+Estancia to Bus stop near Gualeguaychú Approximate distance: 250 km Approximate travel time: 4 hours (including border crossing) Gualeguaychú to Puerto Iguazu Approximate distance: 1100 Km Approximate travel time: 15 hours

 - Day 9-10 Iguassu Falls